syncfusion-content/xamarin-docs/Xamarin/SfDataForm/Working-with-DataForm.md

 Numeric
 </td>
 <td>
-Generated for Int, Double, Float, Decimal, Long types and also its nullable property with [DataType(DataType.Currency)] and [DataType(Percent)] attributes.
+Generated for Int, Double, Float, Decimal, Long types and also its nullable property with [DataType(DataType.Currency)] and [DataType("Percent")] attributes.

 </td>
 </tr>